YendorEngine/yendor/README.md

 ## Yendor is a set of opinionated tools for the bevy engine

-Yendor startewd out to provide tools for building roguelikes and other games with a grid-based design.
+Yendor started out to provide tools for building roguelikes and other games with a grid-based design.
 It is now becoming more of a set of opinionated tools for the bevy engine.
 It is inspired by the [bracket-lib](https://github.com/amethyst/bracket-lib), and [doryen-rs](https://github.com/jice-nospam/doryen-rs)

 ## Compatible Bevy versions